Priyanshumishra77/priyanshu.github.io/_pages/cv.md

   * Checked all the Signals and their functionalities
 * Tools & Languages:
   * System Verilog, UVM, Questasim.

-* Project: IP Level Verification of I2C
-* Description:
-  * The I2C bus uses two wires: serial data (SDA) and serial clock (SCL).
-All I2C master and slave devices are connected with only those two wires.
-Each device can be a transmitter, a receiver, or both.
-Some devices are masters – they generate bus clocks and initiate communication on the bus, other devices are slaves and respond to the commands on the bus.
-To communicate with a specific device, each slave device must have an address that is unique on the bus.
-I2C master devices (usually microcontrollers) don’t need an address since no other (slave) device sends commands to the master.
-* Roles & Responsibilities:
-  * Test plan development.
-  * Analyzing waveforms.
-  * Coding Test bench components including reference models.
-  * Verification closure using Functional coverage and code coverage as closing criteria.
-  * Debugged and test issues reported.
-* Tools & Languages:
-  * System Verilog, UVM, Questasim.

-* Project: Design and Verification of SPI Controller using System Verilog
-* Description:
-  * SPI Controller is a design block that acts as an interface between processor and SPI slave.
-SPI architecture is based on one master and multiple slaves.
-This controller has 2 interfaces, one is APB interface use for configuring the SPI registers, address, and data, other is SPI interface used for connecting with SPI slaves.
-SPI uses SCLK, MOSI, MISO, and CS to connect master to slave.
-* Roles & Responsibilities:
-  * Developing SPI Controller RTL code and verify the same using System Verilog.
-  * Listing down design features.
-  * Setting up testbench and testbench component coding.
-  * Test plan development and testcase coding
-* Tools & Languages:
-  * Mentor QuestaSIM, System Verilog

 * Company:
   * Sakthi CADD Startup
   * Embedded Hardware Design Engineer